 The penalty for a dangerous driving conviction is a one-year driving prohibition and a $1,000 fine.
 Neither the Crown attorney nor Lee’s lawyer responded to requests for comment.

 As an experienced Toronto Criminal lawyer our law firm ensures that you receive the best possible legal defense to successfully represent you.
 After years of experience in the Criminal Courts representing clients we are the law firm that can help you and best defend your case.
-Your not guilty unless a judge says so!
+You’re not guilty unless a judge says so!